joshlk/robotchinwag.com/_posts/2024-05-23-linear-layer-deriving-the-gradient-for-the-backward-pass.md

 The "∗" means any number of dimensions.
 PyTorch is a bit unusual in that it takes the transpose of the weights matrix $A$ before multiplying it with the input $X$.
 The hat over $\hat{b}$ indicates it's a vector.

-In this article, we will derive the gradients used for backpropagation for the linear layer, function used when calling [`Y.backwards()`](https://pytorch.org/docs/stable/generated/torch.Tensor.backward.html) on the output tensor `Y`.
+In this article, we will derive the gradients used for backpropagation for the linear layer, the function used when calling [`Y.backwards()`](https://pytorch.org/docs/stable/generated/torch.Tensor.backward.html) on the output tensor `Y`.
 We will use [index notation]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#index-notation) to express the function more precisely and [tensor calculus]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#tensor-calculus) to calculate the gradients.

 To derive the gradient *for each input*, we proceed as follows: